Have you ever slipped in your golf swing? Chances are that your golf shoe spikes are worn out (or you aren’t wearing golf shoes).

 To install, it is best to use the golf spike tool, where you push the spike down in the hole and turn clockwise.

 If you do not have one, take your shoes to your local golf course and have them install them on for you.
 It takes little time, and there is usually no fee (unless you purchase the spikes there)

-Find out which spike your golf shoe requires or look at my list above so you can be prepared for when you need to replace them!
-For more information on golf equipment you need as a beginner, click here to read my full beginning golfer survival guide!
+Tip: Find out which spike your golf shoe requires or look at my list above so you can be prepared for when you need to replace them!

 You can also check information on golf equipment you need as a beginner.